Content is king when it comes to SEO.

 - 71% of a B2B respondent pool stated they reviewed a blog while on their buying journey, according to Demand Gen’s 2018 Content Preferences Survey.

 Get your strategy wrong and you’re likely to be left with little to show for your content marketing efforts.

-To make sure you get the highest return on investment on the time and marketing budget you invest in creating content in 2020 and beyond, stick to the hub and spoke content strategy.
+To make sure you get the highest return on investment on the time and marketing budget you invest in creating content, stick to the hub and spoke content strategy.